uyuni-project/sumaform/README_ADVANCED.md

 Legal values for released software are:

-- `4.1-released`   (latest released Maintenance Update for SUSE Manager 4.1 and Tools)
 - `4.2-released`   (latest released Maintenance Update for SUSE Manager 4.2 and Tools)
 - `4.3-released`   (latest released Maintenance Update for SUSE Manager 4.3 and Tools)
 - `uyuni-released` (latest released version for Uyuni Server, Proxy and Tools, from systemsmanagement:Uyuni:Stable)

 Legal values for work-in-progress software are:

-- `4.1-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:4.1)
 - `4.2-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:4.2)
 - `4.3-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:4.3)
 - `4.3-beta`    (corresponds to the Build Service project SUSE:SLE-15-SP4:Update:Products:Manager43)